jaredwray/ecto/README.md

 -----

-## Render via Template File with Automatic Engine Selection
+## Render From File

 To render via a template file it is as simple as calling the `renderFromFile` function with a couple simple parameters to be passed in.
 In this example we are simply passing in the template and it will return a `string`.

+_One of the biggest benefits is that based on the file extension it will automatically select the correct engine._

 ```javascript
 let ecto = new Ecto();